Boy Made To Remove CNN Fake News T-Shirt On School Trip To CNN — Dad Hops Online To Right That Wrong?

-A seventh-grade student was told by his teacher that he needed to remove the t-shirt he was wearing that sported a mocking logo before heading out on their field trip to the CNN studios.
-The t-shirt, which was designed to look similar to the CNN logo, said FNN, and underneath it offered the words, “Fake News Network.”
+A seventh-grade student was told by his teacher that he needed to remove the T-shirt he was wearing that sported a mocking logo before heading out on their field trip to the CNN studios.
+The T-shirt, which was designed to look similar to the CNN logo, said FNN, and underneath it offered the words, “Fake News Network.”

-Now the parents of this Georgia student are under fire for allowing the kid to wear the shirt while knowing he was going to CNN on this field trip.
-The boy’s parents, seem very involved in local politics as the mother, Nancy Jester, is a county commissioner and the boy’s dad, Stan Jester, is a member of the local school board.
+Now the parents of this Dekalb County, Georgia, student are under fire for allowing the kid to wear the shirt while knowing he was going to CNN on this field trip.
+The boy’s parents seem very involved in local politics as the mother, Nancy Jester, is a county commissioner and the boy’s dad, Stan Jester, is a member of the local school board.
 So people commenting on this story today are asking — is this their thoughts on CNN or is it how their son feels?

-According to the parents, the choice of their son’s t-shirt that day was totally his.
+The parents claim the choice of their son’s T-shirt that day was totally his.
 The kid wanted to wear it and he did.
-They didn’t stop him because it is his right under the First Amendment, which is what the parents are suggesting today.
-They believed the school violated their son’s First Amendment Rights by asking him to remove his shirt, according to Fox News.
+They didn’t stop him because, according to them, it is his right under the First Amendment.
+They believed the school violated their son’s First Amendment rights by asking him to remove his shirt, according to Fox News.

-The family lives in Dekalb and after voicing their thoughts on their son Jaxon’s rights, the school issued an apology to the parents, but the Jester couple wants that apology to go to their son, not them.
-It was Jaxon’s rights they infringed upon by insisting he take off the shirt.
-Jaxon’s dad, Stan Jester addressed this in a blog post:
+After voicing their thoughts on their son Jaxon’s rights, the school issued an apology to the parents, but the Jester couple wants that apology to go to their son, not them.
+Jaxon’s dad Stan Jester addressed this in a blog post.

 “This year when the CNN tour was announced, my 7th-grade son Jaxon asked me if he could purchase an FNN-Fake News Network shirt to wear for his field trip.
 As an advocate for the First Amendment, I agreed to his request.”